Medical Billing & Coding Certificate Career

-Jump into an Exciting New Career with a Medical Billing and Coding Certificate
+Jump into an Exciting New Career with a Medical Billing & Coding Certificate

 Are you having a hard time finding a job after graduation that allows you to truly make a difference?
 It may be time to ditch the dead-end JOB and start down the path to a rewarding Medical Billing and Coding CAREER!

 There’s never been a better time to switch your focus the growing healthcare industry.
-In fact, according to the Bureau of Labor Statistics, the demand for qualified Medical Coding Specialists will increase 15% by 2024, making now the perfect time to call Elmira Business Institute and get the career-focused education you need.
+In fact, according to the Bureau of Labor Statistics, the demand for qualified Medical Coding Specialists will increase 15% by 2024, making now the perfect time to call EBI Career College and get the career-focused education you need.

 In our Medical Coding and Reimbursement program, you will have access to a wide variety of courses to specialize your knowledge and skill set.
 From medical law and ethics to medical office procedures to medical terminology, EBI can help get your career on the right path.
 We offer a career placement assistance program in which our staff members will help to put you in contact with prospective employers.

-How far can a Medical Coding and Billing Specialist go?
+How far can a Medical Coding & Billing Specialist go?

 The rapidly growing medical coding profession offers a wide variety of career destinations.
 Your education could help you land an important job working in hospitals, health clinics, nursing homes — even private or family practices, including medical, dental, or pharmaceutical fields.

 - Billing Coordinator

 Begin Your Medical Billing & Coding Career today!

 Now is a great time to start a career in the healthcare field.
 You can complete your degree in as little as 12 months.
 To learn more about our Medical Coding and Reimbursement Certificate program in Vestal, NY, call (607)-729-8915.